Treasurer's Office - Debt Management

 In some cases, persons covered by the university’s insurance program must receive approval of indemnification from the Provost or Executive Vice President and Chief Financial Officer.
 Refer to Defense and Indemnification SPG 601.09: www.spg.umich.edu.

 Generally speaking, the university’s coverage does not extend to personal property.
 Some exceptions apply if property is being used at the request of, or to benefit, the university.
-Call Risk Management Services for more information.
+Call Insurance and Claims Administration for more information.

 No, the University’s property insurance program covers university owned property in transit.